Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 We chose Rust because it is the language of modern systems programming, and its type system aligns beautifully with the goals of verification.

 We will start from first principles:
-+ *Abstraction:* How to trade precision for speed.
++ *Abstraction:* How to trade precision for speed (CIDR blocks).
-+ *Control Flow:* Why loops are the enemy of analysis.
++ *Control Flow:* Why rule chains are the enemy of analysis.
 + *Symbolic Logic:* How BDDs crush combinatorial complexity.

-Then, we will build a complete *Symbolic Executor* capable of proving properties that testing would miss.
+Then, we will build a complete *Symbolic Firewall Checker* capable of proving security properties that testing would miss.

-The CrowdStrike incident demonstrated the fragility of our digital world.
+The Facebook and Capital One incidents demonstrated the fragility of our digital infrastructure.
-It is our responsibility as engineers to build systems that are not just "probably" correct, but *provably* robust.
+It is our responsibility as engineers to build networks that are not just "probably" secure, but *provably* robust.

 Let us begin.